Cavaxx/Water-Resource-Management-Platform/README.md

 This project aims to design a comprehensive platform for managing water resources and the facilities processing water bodies in the Trentino region.
 The system collects data from various sources, providing users with real-time weather updates for their city, the monthly drought index, and the annual SPEI (Standardized Precipitation-Evapotranspiration Index).
 It also features a map showcasing water facilities and dams within the region, along with their real-time water levels.
 Project Structure
-- data/: Data storage
+- data: Data storage
-- data fetcher/: Scripts for fetching real-time data
+- data fetcher: Scripts for fetching real-time data
-- scripts/: Data processing scripts
+- scripts: Data processing scripts
-- Spark_app/: Apache Spark models for computing drought indexes
+- Spark_app: Apache Spark models for computing drought indexes
-- Interface/: User Interface and Flask server
+- Interface: User Interface and Flask server

 ## Technologies Used